Hedging using reinforcement learning: Contextual $k$-Armed Bandit versus $Q$-learning: Background and Methodology

 \subsection{$Q$-learning}

-In $Q$-learning the agent stores a $Q$-table that contains {estimates} of the $Q$-uality of actions, given the current state of the agent.
-At each time step, the agent \emph{i)} performs an action $A_t$ following a policy based on the $Q$-table, \emph{ii)} observes the corresponding reward $R_t$, and \emph{iii)} updates the values in the $Q$-table based on observed rewards.
+$Q$-learning is a classical algorithm for the off-policy approximation of solutions to general RL problems beyond the maximization of immediate rewards~\cite{watkins1992q}.
+The agent stores a $Q$-table that contains {estimates} of the $Q$-uality of state-actions pairs $(s_t,a_t)$ in view of their terminal reward\footnote{Remark that the state $s_t$ at time $t$ can contain multiple items of information, e.g.~$s_t=(t,n_t,S_t,C_t)$ for option hedging.}.
+At each time step, the agent \emph{i)} chooses the best action $a_t$ from the table, \emph{ii)} observes the corresponding reward $r_t$, and \emph{iii)} updates the estimates of the $Q$-table according to a specific updating rule.
+For $Q$-learning this rule is given by:

-Let $Q(S_t,A_t)$ be the estimate of the quality value of state $S_t$ at time $t$.
-Following a Monte-Carlo approach for prediction, this estimate can be updated in an iterative way according to

-where $\alpha\in(0,1]$ measures the size of Monte-Carlo steps, and $G_t$ is the cumulative reward observed from time $t$ up to the termination of the training episode.
-The drawback of \eqref{montecarlo} is that the estimate $Q(S_t,A_t)$ can only be updated at the end of a training episode.
-The so-called Temporal Difference (TD) method \cite{sutton1988learning} approximates $G_t$ by $R_{t+1}+\gamma Q(S_{t+1},A_{t+1})$ and leads to the following updating rule: where $\gamma\in[0,1]$ is a discount factor that weights the importance of current versus future rewards.
-The main advantage of \eqref{TD} lies in {the possibility} to evaluate it at each time step, differently from \eqref{montecarlo}.
-In $Q$-learning a table of action-value $Q(S_t,A_t)$ is stored at each time step $t$; in line with \eqref{TD}, the table is updated according to

-The iterative application of this procedure converges to the optimal policy if the learning rate is not too large \cite{sutton2018reinforcement}.
-In contrast to the CMAB algorithm, $Q$-learning addresses the full fledged RL problem, in particular reflecting the impact of trading decisions to the environment (market).